Football winter breaks 2018-19: When do La Liga, Premier League & top leagues pause for Christmas? | Goal.com

-Football winter breaks 2018-19: When do La Liga, Premier League & top leagues pause for Christmas?
+Football winter breaks 2018-19: When do La Liga, Premier League & top leagues pause?

 Having already observed the more congested parts of the festive period, several leagues in Europe will either be ultra-busy – or enjoying some much-needed time off.